 Q: What source will CalRecycle be using to determine census tract eligibility for population waivers?

 Can CalRecycle provide the direct source so jurisdictions can begin to conduct this research as they begin planning to implement the regulations?

 Jurisdictions are responsible for determining the census tracts that would be eligible for the population density waiver.
 It is CalRecycle’s responsibility to review the request and approve if appropriate.

-CalRecycle will be comparing the waiver requests to the most current available 2020 census data to approve or deny the low population waiver requests (the 2020 Census website states that the data should be available in April 2021).
+CalRecycle expects to compare the waiver requests to the most current available 2020 census data to approve or deny the low population waiver requests (the 2020 Census website states that the data should be available in April 2021).

-Jurisdictions should use the 2020 census data to determine whether there are census tracts that would be eligible for the waiver.
-The reason for using the 2020 census data is that this is the data that CalRecycle will be using and if you use the current census data (2010 Census) the area may have changed in the total people per square mile in a census tract.
+Jurisdictions may consider using the 2020 census data to determine whether there are census tracts that would be eligible for the waiver.
+The reason for using the 2020 census data is that this is the data that CalRecycle will likely be using and if you use the current census data (2010 Census) the area may have changed in the total people per square mile in a census tract.

 TIGER/Line Shapefiles depict the geography of the US Census Bureau census tracts.
 Using geographic entity codes or GEOIDs the TIGER/Line Shapefiles can be linked to the Census Bureau’s demographic data (e.g., population).

 Q: What is the process for a jurisdiction to apply to CalRecycle for a waiver?
 When will a jurisdiction be able to apply for a waiver?
 Can a hauler complete the waiver on behalf of the jurisdiction?

 CalRecycle will be creating a process for jurisdictions to submit waivers electronically.
 CalRecycle will communicate to jurisdictions when they can apply for a waiver.
 The jurisdiction should submit the request and not the hauler.

 Q: Can a jurisdiction apply for both low population and elevation exemptions?